geopanag/IMINFECTOR/README.md

 # IMINFECTOR

-Code and instructions to reproduce the paper of Influence-Maximization-via-Representation-Learning
+Code and instructions to reproduce the analysis in Influence Maximization via Representation Learning

 ## Folder Structure
 Code/ The current folder <br />